ktiurev/plaquette/docs/qec_tutorials/intro_and_codes/intro_and_codes.rst

 .. figure:: rep3_syn.png

-If you have tested the three suggested errors and observed carefully the syndromes obtained with each one of them, you will be starting to understand how are the individual :math:`X` error reflected in the syndrome.
-Now, try to input the following errors, which contain errors on multiple individual qubits, and compare this syndromes with the ones obtained above:
+If you have tested the three suggested errors and observed carefully the syndromes obtained with each one of them, you have started to understand how the individual :math:`X` errors are reflected in the syndrome.
+Now, try to input the following errors, which contain errors on multiple individual qubits, and compare these syndromes with the ones obtained above:

 -  ``{1: ["x"], 2: ["x"]}``